kelvinngumbau/alx-system_engineering-devops/README.md

-chmod u + x files
+giving permissions to our files